Custom eLearning Solutions

 Example:

-AI evaluates written responses and demo videos against rubrics—checking completeness, safety calls, and clarity—returning consistent, actionable feedback at scale.
+AI evaluates written responses and demonstration videos using predefined criteria that assess completeness, safety considerations, and clarity.
+It delivers consistent, actionable feedback across many learners.

 AI-Assisted Feedback and Coaching